mvolkmann/blog/src/ocaml.md

 but that name is not required.
 It is also common to end files in the `bin` directory with an expression that begins with `let () =`.
-This is similar to the main function in other programming languages.
+This is similar to the main function in other languages.

 The `lib` directory is the preferred location for source files that define reusable functions.